-HollisterStier's facility is rigorously inspected by CBER, CDER and multiple foreign agencies.
-We also meet ISO-9001 standards certification, exhibiting strong GMP standards.
+HollisterStier's facility is rigorously inspected by CBER, CDER and multiple foreign agencies, exhibiting strong GMP standards.

 We strive to meet multiple agency guidelines as part of our commitment to high quality allergenic extracts for you and your patients.
 This requires careful control and exacting processes.
-For instance, a single batch of our yellow jacket venom requires 130,000 yellow jackets and 300 hours of careful handling by 40 people.
-Simply put: we don't take the easy route.
-We take the best route.
+It takes up to 520 staff hours to extract enough venom for one batch of raw material.
+We must hand extract venom from up to 130,000 insects for each batch of raw material processed.